 Buy Tyres Online and find the best deals!

-Changes in Tyre Pressure
+Check Your Tyre Pressure

 You can check your tyre pressures for free or for a small fee at most petrol stations or service stations.
 Simply check your vehicle manufacturer handbook for your recommended tyre pressure - remembering to adjust if necessary for the load of your vehicle.
 Use the facilities provided to check that your tyre pressure matches the recommended pressure.
 If not, inflate or allow your tyres to deflate as necessary.

 Alternatively, you can visit your local Merityre Specialists for a FREE tyre pressure check!

 Watch this video from TyreSafe for guidance on correctly checking your tyre pressure: